martineastwood/penaltyblog/README.md

 # penaltyblog: Football Data & Modelling Made Easy

-**penaltyblog** is a production-ready Python package designed for football (soccer) analytics, providing powerful tools from [pena.lt/y/blog](https://pena.lt/y/blog) for data analysis, outcome modelling, and betting insights.
-Otimized with Cython, **penaltyblog** delivers high-performance modelling to power faster, efficient predictions.
+penaltyblog is a production-ready Python toolkit for football analytics — built for speed, clarity, and real-world impact.

 ## Features
 - ⚽ **Scrape Data** – Collect match statistics from sources like FBRef, Understat, Club Elo, and Fantasy Premier League.